ashleygrobler04/budget-app-js/README.md

 # budget-app-js
-Allows the user to calculate a budget easily by simply providing a total income, an expense, price for the expense and the category the expense fits in.
+Allows you to calculate your budget from anywhere.
 ## Improvements
-* Styling can be improved possibly,
+* Styling can be improved
-* The category combo box can have actual categories for expenses
-* lastly, total calculated values for each category can be added.
+* Add the option to edit an expense
+* Use an actual form to process input

+## How does this work?
+Enter the required values in each text field.
+Once you click the "calculate" button, your budget is being updated.

+You should see that more rows gets added to the table the more expenses you add to your budget.
+From this table, you can delete the expense.
+You should also see a list with 10 possible categories used with the total spent on each category.